ericogr/docker-zabbix-lab/README.md

 ** Preparing Zabbix server configuration file
 ```

->This process can take fill minutes go get ready.
+>This process can take fill minutes to get ready.
 After some time, you can open http://localhost to access zabbix web interface

 To stop and remove containers:
 ```shell